 - Specialist faculty iPads in Physical Education and Music

-- Three specialist computer laboratories.
-These provide more powerful computers for high intensity subjects that incorporated video rendering, CAD and more.
+- Four desktop computer laboratories providing more powerful computers for high intensity subjects

 - A virtual learning environment which includes online courses (across all Secondary faculties) that students can participate in at any time, from anywhere

-Playing in a sandpit takes on new meaning with this piece of technology that we have just completed.
-Complex geographical modelling can now be done instantly, creating mountains, valleys, seas and more; rebuild the ‘sandscape’ and the contours, and ‘landscape’ are redrawn.
-Virtual rain or a virtual erupting volcano can be created with the movement of a hand thanks to the power of high tech sensors.
-Contours on landscapes become instantly obvious to students, eliminating a common conceptual difficulty.
+Playing in a sandpit takes on new meaning with our Augmented Reality sandpit.
+Complex geographical modelling can be done instantly, creating mountains, valleys, seas and more.
+Virtual rain or an erupting volcano can be created with the movement of a hand thanks to the power of high-tech sensors.
+Contours on landscapes are projected onto the shapes, and the heights are indicated through different colours.
 This device amazes all who use it.

 VR is the next best thing to being there.
 When students enter the immersive world of Virtual reality via one of our 14 Oculus headsets, they can be a part of micro and macro worlds.
 In Science, that includes a guided, interactive tour of the Human Body or Space.
 In Humanities, students can view 360 videos of the places that they are studying.